beshirs/Recipe-Generator-cs347/README.md

 ---

-## Getting Started
+## Getting Started 1: Using Docker

 ### Install dependencies

+- Ensure Node.js is installed
-- Ensure Node.js and MongoDB are installed.
+- Ensure Docker Desktop are installed and running
 - Clone this repository:

 ```bash